openlawteam/tribute-contracts/README.md

 ```
 ######################## Tribute UI env vars ########################

-# Configure the UI to use the Rinkeby network for local development
+# Configure the UI to use the Goerli network for local development
-REACT_APP_DEFAULT_CHAIN_NAME_LOCAL=RINKEBY
+REACT_APP_DEFAULT_CHAIN_NAME_LOCAL=GOERLI

 # It can be the same value you used for the Tribute DAO deployment.
 REACT_APP_INFURA_PROJECT_ID_DEV=YOUR_INFURA_API_KEY

-# The address of the Multicall smart contract deployed to the Rinkeby network.
+# The address of the Multicall smart contract deployed to the Goerli network.
-# Copy that from the tribute-contracts/build/contracts-rinkeby-YYYY-MM-DD-HH:mm:ss.json
+# Copy that from the tribute-contracts/build/contracts-goerli-YYYY-MM-DD-HH:mm:ss.json
 REACT_APP_MULTICALL_CONTRACT_ADDRESS=0x...

-# The address of the DaoRegistry smart contract deployed to the Rinkeby network.
+# The address of the DaoRegistry smart contract deployed to the Goerli network.
-# Copy that from the tribute-contracts/build/contracts-rinkeby-YYYY-MM-DD-HH:mm:ss.json
+# Copy that from the tribute-contracts/build/contracts-goerli-YYYY-MM-DD-HH:mm:ss.json
 REACT_APP_DAO_REGISTRY_CONTRACT_ADDRESS=0x...

-# Enable Rinkeby network for Tribute UI
+# Enable Goerli network for Tribute UI
 REACT_APP_ENVIRONMENT=development
 ```